Ironchip-Security/bug-tracker/README.md

 The first thing before reporting a bug, is to really make sure it is a bug.
 Many of the messages from the list are not bugs: coding issues, configuration problems...
 In order to make sure there is indeed a bug, you can follow this checklist:

 * Read the documentation: If the answer is in the documentation, the answer will be "Read the documentation!"... one mail round wasted.

-* Check the documentation to test with the [latest pre-release version](https://doc../en/latest/user/installation_dev.html).

 * Is it working on a different browser?